michelle-tai/cs308-ooga-pacman/README.md

 Known Bugs:
 * some non-deafult level games throws an error for some reason
 * sometimes the different coins don't show up correctly
-* sometimes the ghosts don't change when pacman gets powered up
+* when pacman powers up and collides with ghost, pacman still dies

 Extra credit:
 * light and dark styles
 * AI (differing types of movement for ghosts)
 * preferences
+* interactive level editor

 ### Impressions